Omega97/semantic-dynamics/README.md

 Consider a corpus of text represented as a sequence of tokens $\mathbf{v} = (v_t)$, where each $v_t \in \mathcal{T}$ is drawn from a discrete vocabulary.
 Let $f: \mathcal{T}^N \rightarrow \mathcal{E}$ be a semantic embedding function that maps a window of $N$ consecutive tokens $\mathbf{v}[t:t+N]$ to a point $q_t \in \mathcal{E}$ in a continuous semantic embedding space $\mathcal{E} \cong \mathbb{R}^d$.
 This point $q_t$ captures the meaning of the local context centered around position $t$.
 From this point on, the dependency on the vector of tokens $\mathbf{v}$ will be omitted from the notation, but always implied.

-> **Key idea #1 - lifting the discrete embeddings $q_t$ into a continuous trajectory $q(t)$:** We treat the discrete trajectory of the semantic vector as partial observations of the true position of an underlying continuous particle trajectory in embedding space $\mathcal E$ (see [[Semantic Dynamics - Studying the Thermodynamics of Semantic Particles#Continuum Semantic Trajectory Hypothesis|the Continuum Semantic Trajectory Hypothesis]] and the [[Semantic Dynamics - Studying the Thermodynamics of Semantic Particles#Ergodic Hypothesis|Ergodic Hypothesis]]).
+> **Key idea #1 - lifting the discrete embeddings $\mathbf q = (q_t)$ into a continuous trajectory $q(t)$:** We treat the discrete trajectory of the semantic vector as partial observations of the true position of an underlying continuous particle trajectory in embedding space $\mathcal E$ (see [[Semantic Dynamics - Studying the Thermodynamics of Semantic Particles#Continuum Semantic Trajectory Hypothesis|the Continuum Semantic Trajectory Hypothesis]] and the [[Semantic Dynamics - Studying the Thermodynamics of Semantic Particles#Ergodic Hypothesis|Ergodic Hypothesis]]).
 This idea will allow us to study the distribution of embedding vectors as if they were a gas, through the lens of Statistical Mechanics.

 We will see that a practical implementation of this step is not necessary.